TheJumpCloud/JC-AutoPkg-Importer/readme.md

 ### Adding the JumpCloud Importer to AutoPkg

-Copy the JumpCloudImporter.py file to `/Library/AutoPkg/autopkglib/` to make the importer available in the AutoPkg system context.
+Copy the JumpCloudImporter.py file to `/Library/AutoPkg/autopkglib/` to make the importer available in the AutoPkg context.

 ## JumpCloud Recipe Repo